DBraun/Faust-Tutorial/DAY3.md

 1. `faust2daisy` Demos
 1. `faust2hothouse` Demos

+> Windows users: Be sure to run all of the commands from within Git Bash.
+Running them from cmd.exe or a Powershell terminal will not work.

 # Install the Daisy Toolchain

 Instructions for installing the Daisy Toolchain are [here](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment#1-install-the-toolchain).
 Pick the link that's right for your OS: